-Products shipped to destinations outside of the United States accounted for 64%, 69%, 77% and 70% of our net revenues in the three months ended June 30, 2013 and in fiscal 2013, 2012 and 2011, respectively.
+Products shipped to destinations outside of the United States accounted for 68%, 69%, 77% and 70% of our net revenues in the six months ended September 30, 2013 and in fiscal 2013, 2012 and 2011, respectively.
 Moreover, we operate a facility in Taiwan, and a substantial portion of our products is manufactured and tested in Taiwan.
 We intend to continue expanding our international business in the future.
 Conducting business outside of the United States subjects us to additional risks and challenges, including:

-- · heightened price sensitivity from customers in emerging markets; - · compliance with a wide variety of foreign laws and regulations and unexpected changes in these laws; - · legal uncertainties regarding taxes, tariffs, quotas, export controls, competition, export licenses and other trade barriers; - potential political and economic instability in, or foreign conflicts that involve or affect, the countries in which we, our customers and our suppliers are located; - · difficulties in collecting accounts receivable and longer accounts receivable payment cycles; - difficulties and costs of staffing and managing personnel, distributors and representatives across different geographic areas and cultures, including assuring compliance with the U. S. Foreign Corrupt Practices Act and other U. S. and foreign anti-corruption laws; - · limited protection for intellectual property rights in some countries;

-- · heightened price sensitivity from customers in emerging markets; and - fluctuations in freight rates and transportation disruptions.
+- · compliance with a wide variety of foreign laws and regulations and unexpected changes in these laws; - · legal uncertainties regarding taxes, tariffs, quotas, export controls, competition, export licenses and other trade barriers; - · potential political and economic instability in, or foreign conflicts that involve or affect, the countries in which we, our customers and our suppliers are located; - difficulties in collecting accounts receivable and longer accounts receivable payment cycles; - difficulties and costs of staffing and managing personnel, distributors and representatives across different geographic areas and cultures, including assuring compliance with the U. S. Foreign Corrupt Practices Act and other U. S. and foreign anti-corruption laws; - limited protection for intellectual property rights in some countries; - $\bullet\,$ heightened price sensitivity from customers in emerging markets; and - $\bullet\,$ fluctuations in freight rates and transportation disruptions.